adrielk/pyCUDA-Convolution/README.md

 # pyCUDA-Convolution
- Edited version of NVIDIA's pyCUDA Convolution code with new kernels.
+ Includes edited version of NVIDIA's pyCUDA Convolution code with new kernels.
+ In addition, includes FFT (Fast Fourier Transform) implementation of image convolution using Python CUDA libraries.